 - Measures for Ensuring the Transparency of Corporate Activities

-- Approach to Clinical Research Support
+- Research Support Initiatives

 To guide us in these efforts, we have established the Daiichi Sankyo Group Corporate Conduct Charter and the Daiichi Sankyo Group Individual Conduct Principles (ICP), which are applied throughout our operations.
 Based on the essence of the Charter and the ICP, the Company and other Group companies have developed compliance conduct standards appropriate to their respective regions and social requirements.
 Awareness regarding these standards is being entrenched among all executive officers and employees.